 Expectations/compensation: Each position will have assigned duties that are part of your Graduate Assistantship along with a stipend of $600, that will be paid at the end of the semester in one lump sum, and three credits covered by the Provost office (currently this is a total compensation of $4560/semester).

-- Students in most programs must be enrolled in a minimum of nine graduate credits to qualify to be a Graduate Assistant.
+Students in most programs must be enrolled in a minimum of six graduate credits to qualify to be a Graduate Assistant.

-If you have questions please reach out to Stephanie Borders, Executive Assistant to the Provost at firstname.lastname@example.org or at 360-438-4310.
+If you have questions please reach out to the Office of the Provost at firstname.lastname@example.org or at 360-438-4310.